Do I Need Personal Injury Protection

 You are required to have personal injury protection in place in 12 states and Puerto Rico.

 Medical expenses are covered by personal injury protection, sometimes known as PIP coverage or no-fault insurance, regardless of who was at fault.
 It frequently also includes lost wages.
-In your state, PIP may be required or offered but not required.
-This coverage may be helpful even if you’re not in your car.
+In your state, PIP may be required or offered, but not required.
+This coverage may be helpful even if you’re not driving.
 PIP may provide coverage up to the limitations you choose if you are wounded by a car while riding a bicycle, walking, or even riding in someone else’s car, depending on the state.

 How Does PIP Insurance Work?